North Devon: Demography

+There is a gap of six years in the life expectancy of men in the least deprived fifth of wards and the most deprived fifth.
+The region has one of the most ethnically homogenous populations in England, with 97.9% reporting their ethnicity as 'white' in the 2011 census of the population.
+However, this is a decrease on the 99.0% of the population who declared themselves to be white on the 2001 census.

 Transport

 Along with its neighbours to the east, West Somerset, and west, Torridge, North Devon has fairly sparse transport links.
 The Beeching cuts in the mid-sixties left the branch line to Exeter as the area's only railway service.
 Despite being served by only one railway line, the district is served by 5 railway stations, which is a large number, comparable with more urbanised boroughs such as Plymouth and Mid Devon.
 However sizeable settlements of Braunton and Ilfracombe as well as Bideford are cut off from the Network Rail system.

 The district is served by three A roads.
 The primary link is the A361 (known locally as the Link Road) which was constructed between 1986 and 1989.
 It heads north-west from the M5 motorway, past South Molton, to Barnstaple.
 From here the A361 classification continues northwards along older roads to Ilfracombe, and the modern Link Road continues westwards from Barnstaple as the A39 where it is designated the Atlantic Highway, and runs via Bideford into Cornwall.
 The eastern section of the A39 links Barnstaple to Lynton, then crosses the northern coastal hills of Exmoor into Somerset.

 The other two A roads in North Devon are the A399, a minor local route between Ilfracombe and South Molton (used as a de facto Barnstaple-bypass to Ilfracombe and Woolacombe), and the A377, which is the main road between Barnstaple and the county town of Devon, Exeter.

 Due to significant peak time traffic delays in Barnstaple, and severe congestion at both peak and non-peak times in the summer when tourist traffic is at its busiest, the Barnstaple Western Bypass was opened in 2007.